GL-Kageyama/Go_Recursion_Fibonacci/README.md

 		go func() {
 			// Reservation to close the channel
 			defer close(result)
-			// 2, then necessarily 1
+			// If less than 2, necessarily 1
 			if n <= 2 {
 				result <- 1
 				return